21 Best Oils For 4C Hair Growth

 Shea butter contains vitamin A, E, F that protect the body from free radicals which damages the healthy cells and cause other health issues in the hair like loss among other related problems.

-Factors to consider when selecting the best oils for your natural hair
+Factors to consider when selecting the best oils for your 4C Hair natural hair

 1. Texture